massivemadness/Squircle-CE/README.md

 ## Theming

-The `EditorTheme` class provides some predefined color schemes:
+The `editorkit` module includes some default themes in the `EditorTheme` class:

 ```kotlin
 editor.colorScheme = EditorTheme.DARCULA // default